xiaoyuanxun/ICPSwap-OpenAPI/README.md

 ICPSwap Open API is for developers or teams who want to integrate ICPSwap into their own applications.
 This documentation can be continuously improved by ICPSwap team in the future.

 ## core
-The core logics of Swap
+The core logics of swap action.
-- SwapFactory:
-- SwapNFT:
-- SwapPool:

 ## info
 ...